- Compare car hire with popular rental companies

 - Find low prices based on destination & travel dates

-The September weather guide for Saba shows long term weather averages processed from data supplied by CRU (University of East Anglia), the Met Office & the Netherlands Meteorological Institute.
+The weather guide for Barbados (Bridgetown) shows long term weather averages processed from data supplied by CRU (University of East Anglia) & today's weather forecast provided by meteoblue.
 Find out more about our data sources.

 Metric (°C / mm) | Imperial (°F / inches)